justinmoon/nostrdb-zig/PORTING_PLAN_V5.md

 3. **Return values** - C functions return 1 for success, not 0
 4. **Config initialization** - Must zero-init before setting fields
 5. **Platform differences** - Windows needs different handling
+6. **SHA256 alignment** - On strict-alignment platforms, builder signing may trap if the sha256 input pointer is unaligned.
+Use malloc-backed buffers like nostrdb-rs and, if necessary, compile CCAN sha256 with `HAVE_UNALIGNED_ACCESS=0`.

 ---